 Key takeaways:

-- Mental Capacity Is Essential: A person must understand what they are signing.
-Once capacity is lost, POA is no longer an option.
+• Mental Capacity Is Essential: A POA can only be created if the person understands what they are agreeing to.
+Once capacity is lost, it cannot be set up.

 Key Considerations: